Kingsdale Foundation School: School Ofsted Reports

-The achievement of pupils
+Achievement of pupils

 In previous years Kingsdale had risen from its previous poor performances and has been recognised as one of the most improved schools in London.
 In 2010 58% students achieved the key national benchmark of 5 or more A* – C grades at GCSE.
 The GCSE pass rate including Mathematics and English, in 2011 this went up to over 60%.
 Government figures for the new English Baccalaureate created in 2010 has the school at 4% pass rate against a national average of 15%.
 In 2011, all students, nearly 250, left with one recognised qualification resulting in a 100% pupil pass rate.

 In 2012, as reported by Ofsted in the December 2012 report, Year 11 attainment experienced a 'significant dip'.
 In reporting on this situation, Ofsted stated that "During this inspection, all groups of students were making good progress in the large majority of lessons and outstanding progress in some lessons.".
 The report went on to state "..As a result, the progress made by all students, including boys, has now returned to the good levels seen in the past and attainment is rising rapidly across the school, particularly in English, mathematics and science."

 In 2012, the school's GCSE results fell, particularly prior to the English GCSE resits which were offered to all schools caught up in the national English GCSE examination scandal.
 This equated to roughly 1 in 14 students nationally resitting the examination in October 2012.
 Performance Tables for 2012 achievement published in January 2013, do not reflect the attainment of students who achieved a Grade C or above in these English GCSE resits (36% of Kingsdale pupils achieved 5A*-C GCSE grades with English and Mathematics).
 The school results published on their website are therefore considerably higher than this figure as they reflect the addition of resit grades (currently published at 5A*-C GCSE grades with English and Mathematics at 49%).
 The national average for secondary schools in England and Wales is 59% of pupils achieving 5 A*-C grades including English and Maths.

 In 2020, Kingsdale performed exceptionally well in GCSE results, despite the ever-looming pandemic: over 10 students achieved at least 9 Grade 9s and over 100 students achieved 4 or more Grades 8 & 9.
 Moreover, examination outcomes indicate that almost 90% of students achieved a good or better pass in both English and Mathematics and nearly 50% of the cohort achieved a strong pass in the English Baccalaureate.